 I would also argue that the Romantic movement was a bastion of the spirit of the highly evolved pagan culture of Alexandria.
 Its lighthouse kept the flame, so to speak, of prior civilizations.
 Others have made similar arguments, and I tip my tricorn to John Lamb Lash for citing this in Not in His Image.
 (And I would like to add that the structure of the tricorn makes it particularly conducive to such niceties.)

 This at first might seem ludicrous considering, for example, how many masses were written by Romantic composers.
 However Orpheus’ triumphant return in 1762 by way of Gluck’s opera paved the way for the pantheon of pagan gods to re-enchant Western sensibilities.
 The Romantics, not content with Cartesian duality of the Enlightenment, insisted on a spiritual third dimension and they would conjure this dimension from ancient mythologies and non-Western cultures.
-It made the three-cornered hat (the tricorn) or or anything else three-ish that much more fashionable.
-While the Classicist defined, concluded and explained away, the Romantic questioned and probed endlessly.
+It made the three-cornered hat (the tricorn) or anything else three-ish that much more fashionable.
+While the Classicist defined, concluded and explained away, the Romantic questioned and probed endlessly and poeticized.

 I know that many musicians, well-educated at major conservatories, would balk at the timelines I seem to be using.
 I believe that ETA Hoffmann might have appreciated how hot air balloons fit into this discussion; in his assessment, he saw in the later works of Haydn and Mozart as the beginnings of Romanticism.
 (I would add Gluck that list.)
 Now when we add Robert Schumann’s paradoxical aphorism to the mix, we have something to seriously consider: